 – Interaction Design, Design Research, and Postphenomenology (finished 2018).
 External PhD project Sabrina Hauser (Simon Fraser University, Vancouver; co-supervision with Ron Wakkary)

-– Responsible design and use of drones and drone services.
+– Responsible design and use of drones and drone services (finished 2017).
 NWO-MVI (Responsible Innovation) funded project to develop an ethical and legal tool for the responsible design and use of drones and drone services.
 PhilosophyLab researchers: Peter-Paul Verbeek (UT), Peter Novitzky (postdoctoral researcher).
 Other researchers involved: Lesley Broos (UT), Michiel Heldeweg (UT), Irna van der Molen (UT), Haomiao Du (postdoctoral researcher)